Daniel-KM/Omeka-S-module-IiifServer/README.md

   free viewers, like the [OpenLayers Zoom].
 They are manageable by the module [Archive Repertory].

+  The tiles are created via a background job from the media "Tile" (in item edit view).

 Note about the display of tiled and simple images

 When created, the tiles are displayed via their native format, so only viewers